 They are quite popular in the US also, and have certainly become a traditional cookie for our household during the Christmas season.

 The name Pfeffernuesse means “pepper nuts.”
 The pepper part refers to the white pepper that is added to the dough which gives these cookies a very unique and flavorful touch.
 The “nuts“ part of the name does not mean it contains nuts, but rather refers to the traditional walnut-like size and shape.

 The pfeffernusse cookie recipe below has become a traditional Christmas treat in our household for sure.
-It started when I sent them to my daughter in a college care package, and she has requested them ever since (and she’s now 30 years old!)
+It started when I sent them to my daughter in a college care package, and she has requested them every year since!

 Because pfeffernusse cookies have been popular for so long, different cooks have come up with tons of variations.
 Though recipes differ, most recipes contain aromatic spices – most commonly cinnamon, cloves, mace, nutmeg, cardamom, anise, and/or white pepper.